StephanErb/engineering-notes/content/Algorithms.md

 * Allowing randomized algorithms to compute a _wrong_ result (with a very low probability) can open many new possibilities concerning speed, space, quality and ease of implementation (e.g., think of _bloom filters_ or _[Approximate Distance Oracles]_).
 * Never use the `C` `rand()` function.
 If in doubt, use _Mersenne Twister_.
 * Use random numbers with care.
 Treat them as a scarce resource.
-* In certain parallel setups, _expected_ bounds of randomized algorithms do no longer hold: Consider `n` processes that call operations with _expected_ runtime bounds and that have to be synchronized before and afterwards.
+* In certain parallel setups, _expected_ bounds of randomized algorithms do no longer hold: Consider `n` processes that have to be synchronized before and after a call of an operation with _expected_ runtime bounds.
 The runtime will suffer whenever at least one of the processes hits an expensive case.
+The same problems applies to algorithms with _amortized_ bounds.

 ## Cache-Efficient and External Memory Algorithms

 cpu cycles are orders of magnitudes faster than memory accesses.
-The cost of a memory access depends on the level of the memory hierarhcy that serves a request.
+The cost of a memory access depends on the level of the memory hierarhcy that serves the request.

 Efficient algorithms become compute bound (i.e. more memory won't help).